Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-The first optimal approach to superblock scheduling is presented by Shobaki and Wilken in 2004~\cite{Shobaki2004}.
-This approach is based on ad-hoc search (called \emph{enumeration} by the authors) which is exhaustive and can thus deliver optimal solutions in finite time.
-The approach is not discussed in detail here as the employed technique lacks the first step common to all combinatorial optimization approaches (that is, the definition of the problem with a generic, formal modeling language as discussed in Section~\ref{sec:modeling}).
-The structure of the problem definition by Shobaki and Wilken is similar to the model used by Heffernan and Wilken~\cite{Heffernan2006} and Malik \etal{}~\cite{Malik2008} for local instruction scheduling.
-The key difference with the local scheduling approaches lies in the objective function: while local scheduling aims at minimizing the makespan of a basic block, the objective function in superblock scheduling minimizes the \emph{weighted makespan}.
-The weighted makespan of a superblock is the sum of the cycles in which each exit instruction is scheduled weighted by their exit likelihood:

-where $B$ is the set of basic blocks in the superblock and $\exitInstruction{b}$ gives the exit instruction of basic block $b$.
-This objective function is common to all published combinatorial optimization approaches for superblock scheduling.
+Shobaki and Wilken present the first combinatorial approach to superblock scheduling~\cite{Shobaki2004}.
+The approach introduces the foundations of a special-purpose enumeration technique that is later extended in multiple directions~\cite{Shobaki2009,Shobaki2013}.
+The processor model is similar to that of Heffernan and Wilken~\cite{Heffernan2006} and Malik \etal{}~\cite{Malik2008} for local instruction scheduling.
+The key difference to local scheduling lies in the objective function: while local scheduling aims at minimizing the makespan of a basic block, the objective function in superblock scheduling minimizes the \emph{weighted makespan}.
+The weighted makespan of a superblock is the sum of the cycles in which each exit instruction is scheduled weighted by their exit likelihood: $\textSummation{b \in B}{\exitWeight{b} \times \noMathVar{s}{\exitInstruction{b}}}$ where $B$ is the set of basic blocks in the superblock, $\exitInstruction{b}$ gives the exit instruction of basic block $b$, and \var{s}{i} gives the issue cycle of instruction $i$.
+For example, the objective function of the superblock from Figure~\ref{fig:superblock-cfg} is $0.25 \times \noMathVar{s}{i_2} + 0.75 \times \noMathVar{s}{i_4}$.
+This objective function is common to all available combinatorial optimization approaches for superblock scheduling.